 - adequate staffing levels and staff who are interested in working on a nutrition program

 - interested and supportive stakeholders.

 Shelf label projects must engage with and involve local people to ensure that they are appropriate for the local context and to increase effectiveness and acceptability.

-Shelf labels may be more likely to affect the sales of products in areas were there are clear healthier and less healthy options.
-This should be investigated further.
+Shelf labels may be more likely to affect sales within a product group where there are healthier and less healthy options, such as breakfast cereals.
+This needs further investigation.

-Program messages should be clear and easy to understand and should be reiterated/explained by other promotional activities in the community (these could be posters, activities, radio, school, clinic, launch etc.)
+Program messages should be clear and easy to understand and should be reinforced by other promotional activities in the community, including the school and health centre (these could be posters, activities, radio and a launch etc.)